ladakh permit guide foreign riders 2026

 ⚠️

-Even with the correct permit in hand, access to Hanle and Kargyok is always subject to real-time army clearance.
-These areas sit close to the Line of Actual Control — the disputed India–China border — and military access restrictions can be imposed at any moment, without notice, regardless of what your permit says.
-This is not predictable or negotiable at the checkpoint.
-Our advice: apply for Zone 13 as part of your permit, plan Hanle into your itinerary, but keep 1–2 spare days and have an alternative route ready.
-If clearance is denied, Ladakh still has extraordinary riding in every other direction.
+Even with the correct permit in hand, stamped and signed by the DC Office in Leh, access to Hanle and Kargyok is always subject to real-time army clearance.
+These areas sit close to the Line of Actual Control (LAC) — the disputed India–China border — and military access restrictions can be imposed at any moment, without notice, for any reason, regardless of what your permit says.
+This is not predictable, appealable, or negotiable at the checkpoint.

 7. Complete Documents Checklist for Foreign Riders in Ladakh